Walking Cevennes by Rail

 - Volcanic plateau, schist valleys, granit gorges; medieval villages & historic hamlets

 Enjoy the rides, delight in the changing landscape of Gevaudan and Eastern Cevennes and get a sense of what you are about to experience upon arrival at your next destination.
-Just check-in and walk!
+When Walking Cevennes by Rail, you just check-in and walk!

 Built over a century-and-a-half ago to facilitate the transport of wine and coal to Paris, the line bears testimony to man’s engineering ingenuity as it wends its way along a geological fault-line, through innumerable tunnels and across some breathtaking viaducts.